MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/edr-in-block-mode.md

 2. Type `Get-MpComputerStatus`.

-3. In the list of results, look for one of the following:
+3. In the list of results, in the `AMRunningMode` row, look for one of the following values:
-   - `AMRunningMode: Normal`
+   - `Normal`
-   - `AMRunningMode: Passive Mode`
+   - `Passive Mode`
-   - `AMRunningMode: SxS Passive Mode`
+   - `SxS Passive Mode`

 To learn more, see [Get-MpComputerStatus](https://docs.microsoft.com/powershell/module/defender/get-mpcomputerstatus?view=win10-ps).